agility/agility-nextjs-cloudinary/README.md

 5. Create a new Post with a Cloudinary Image and/or Video
 	- Navigate to **Content -> Blog Posts**
 	- Click **+ New**
-	- Fill out the fields, but DON'T choose a `Blog Cloudinary Image`
+	- Fill out the fields, but DON'T choose a `Blog Image`
 	- On the `Cloudinary Image` field click **Choose**
 		- You should see your Cloudinary Media library.
 You can upload or choose an existing image.
 	- On the `Cloudinary Video` field, click  **Choose**